ddhp/react-isomorphic-boilerplate/README.md

 2. push that entry into `CommonsChunkPlugin.chunks`.
 3. add a new file in `/src/routes`, take [/src/entries/main.js](https://github.com/ddhp/react-isomorphic-boilerplate/blob/master/src/routes/main.js) as reference, define your routes for the new entry here.
 4. add a new file in `/src/entries`, take [/src/entries/main.js](https://github.com/ddhp/react-isomorphic-boilerplate/blob/master/src/entries/main.js) for example, simply replace `Routes` to the one you defined in previous step.
-5. we define server rendering page logic in `/src/server/pages`, so modify `entryRouteInfos` and `routeComponentMap` variables.
+5. In `/src/server/pages.js`, modify `entryRouteInfos` and `routeComponentMap` variables.
 6. if still don't get it, check how `anotherEntry` is added from steps above.

-Multiple entry gives a huge benefit to bundle size, but you **will lose SPA between different entries**(which means you can't <Link> to each other).
+Multiple entry gives a huge benefit to bundle size, but you **will lose SPA between different entries** (which means you can't \<Link \/> to each other).
 Make sure you know why you define different entries, visit `http://localhost:3333/another-entry` to see it's in life.

 ### TODO
 - i18n, possibly don't need any library to do this, we only need some handy helpers for those topics: